saranyadurairaju/module1-kickstarter-analysis/README.md

 - Some category play can be successful for higher Goal amounts as well.
 So finding the highest possible goal amounts for each category help Loiuse to collect more funds.

+I hope Louise can end up with a Successful fundraising campaign with all of the above data Analysis.
+Wishing Louise all the very best!